Rags to Riches (horse): Breeding career

 In 2016, the New York Racing Association created a new race in her honor, the Rags to Riches Invitational Stakes.
 It was run on the Friday before the Belmont Stakes at 1½ miles.
 It was the only dirt race in the U.S. at longer than 1¼ miles for fillies and mares.
 Theogony won the inaugural running on June 10, defeating four other fillies and mares by eight lengths.
 The event was held once.
 Churchill Downs has held the Rags to Riches Stakes since 2013.

+Death

+Rags to Riches died on November 24, 2025, at the age of 21.
+Her reported cause of death was infirmities of old age.